-Department of Human Services AIC Processing Services The DHS organisational unit responsible for assessing and processing AIC claims and payments.
+Department of Human The DHS organisational unit responsible for assessing and processing AIC claims and payments.

+the family's control

-Circumstances beyond the family's control Matters (detailed in 4.2) that prevent a student from accessing their local school for at least 20 school days a year, such as the death or illness of a member of the student's family, or impassable roads.
+Circumstances beyond Matters (detailed in 4.2) that prevent a student from accessing their local school for at least 20 school days a year, such as the death or illness of a member of the student's family, or impassable roads.